dev9012675/brackets-internship/Week 4/Day 1/Middleware/README.md

 # Error Handling and Custom Exceptions

-For this task I have created a Custom Exception Filter in ValidationExceptionFilter.ts located in the src directory.
-I am using this filter in the update and create method in the Students Controller.
-I have also implemented simple error handling in the rest of the controller methods via the NestJS built in Global Exception Filter.
+For this task I have created two middleware functions in src/middleware/logger.middleware.ts.
+I have bound the globalLogger middleware to all the routes in the application whereas specificLogger is only bound to the POST /api/students and   PUT /api/students/${id} routes.

 ## API Reference